monsonite/SIMPL/README.md

 ; Loops, I/O, Strings and Delays added

-Here are some quick instructions - it uses lower case commands usually preceded by an integer number 32767 max
+Here are some quick instructions - it uses lower case commands usually preceded by an integer number 65536 max

+p      print out the number on the top of the stack followed by a carriage return

 1234p   Print the number 1234